About Lee County

 Criminal Records

-The criminal records system in Lee County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Lee County Sheriff's Office and local police departments maintain these records, while the Arkansas State Police provide additional resources for background checks.
-Residents can request criminal background checks through the Arkansas State Police, which offers a comprehensive view of an individual's criminal history.
+The criminal records system in Lee County includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can request criminal background checks through the Arkansas State Police, which offers a full view of an individual's criminal history.

 Arrest Records